 Ube lattes have a unique flavor profile that is sweet, creamy, and slightly nutty, like ube halaya.

-The ube’s earthy tones pair beautifully with the creaminess of coconut and evaporated milk and espresso.
+The ube’s earthy tones pair beautifully with the creaminess of coconut and evaporated milk, and are layered over espresso.

-If you’re new to ube, think of a cross between vanilla and sweet potato, with a hint of added coconut.
-The only thing is, ube is NOT naturally sweet, but it will be when adding the sweeteners to your level of preference.
+If you’re new to ube lattes, think of a cross between vanilla and purple sweet potato, with a hint of added coconut.

 Calories in an Ube Latte